Heating with the sun's energy

 Solar air heating systems use fans to move air through flat-plate collectors and into the interior of buildings.

-Concentrating collectors—The area intercepting the solar radiation is greater, sometimes hundreds of times greater, than the absorber area.
+Concentrating collectors—The area intercepting solar radiation is greater, sometimes hundreds of times greater, than the absorber area.
 The collector focuses, or concentrates, solar energy onto an absorber.
-The collector usually moves so that it maintains a high degree of concentration on the absorber.
-Solar thermal power plants use concentrating solar collector systems because they can produce high temperature heat.
+The collector usually moves throughout the day so that it maintains a high degree of concentration on the absorber.
+Solar thermal power plants use concentrating solar collector systems because they can produce the high temperature heat needed to generate electricity.